Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

-From the experimental results in Lines 1-7 and Line 15 of Table \ref{table:Ablation_study}, we can observe that: i) Benefiting from the modular design, the `Full Model' outperforms the `Baseline Model' with a large margin in terms of different metrics. ii) The performance of individual modules is near or below the performance of `Baseline Model', while the combination of them can significantly improve the performance.
+From the experimental results in Lines 1-7 and Line 14 of Table \ref{table:Ablation_study}, we can observe that: i) Benefiting from the modular design, the ``Full Model" outperforms the ``Baseline Model" by a large margin in terms of different metrics. ii) The performance of individual modules is close to or slightly worse than the performance of ``Baseline Model", while the combination of them can significantly improve the performance.
 This demonstrates that two modules can collaborate and facilitate each other for the actor and action matching. iii) Modeling the contextual information using the contextual LSTM with attention is helpful to promote the action matching and further improve the segmentation performance. iv) Compared with the concatenation way to fuse the appearance feature $\widetilde{\bm{v}}_{i}$ and the motion feature $\bm{f}_{i}$, the gated fusion way can learn to weight the importance of the motion feature $\bm{f}_{i}$ and the appearance feature $ \widetilde{\bm{v}}_{i}$ for accurately matching the described action in a textual query.